Louis Sullivan: Sullivan and the steel high-rise

 Prior to the late nineteenth century, the weight of a multi-story building had to be supported principally by the strength of its walls.
-The taller the building, the more strain this placed on the lower sections of the building; since there were clear engineering limits to the weight such "load-bearing" walls could sustain, tall designs meant massively thick walls on the ground floors, and definite limits on the building's height.
+The taller the building, the more strain is placed on the lower sections of the building; since there were clear engineering limits to the weight such "load-bearing" walls could sustain, tall designs meant massively thick walls on the ground floors, and definite limits on the building's height.

 The development of cheap, versatile steel in the second half of the nineteenth century changed those rules.
 America was in the midst of rapid social and economic growth that made for great opportunities in architectural design.
 A much more urbanized society was forming and the society called out for new, larger buildings.
 The mass production of steel was the main driving force behind the ability to build skyscrapers during the mid-1880s.
 By assembling a framework of steel girders, architects and builders could create tall, slender buildings with a strong and relatively lightweight steel skeleton.
 The rest of the building elements—walls, floors, ceilings, and windows—were suspended from the skeleton, which carried the weight.
 This new way of constructing buildings, so-called "column-frame" construction, pushed them up rather than out.
 The steel weight-bearing frame allowed not just taller buildings, but permitted much larger windows, which meant more daylight reaching interior spaces.
 Interior walls became thinner, which created more usable (and rentable) floor space.

 Chicago's Monadnock Building (not designed by Sullivan) straddles this remarkable moment of transition: the northern half of the building, finished in 1891, is of load-bearing construction, while the southern half, finished only two years later, is of column-frame construction.
 While experiments in this new technology were taking place in many cities, Chicago was the crucial laboratory.
 Industrial capital and civic pride drove a surge of new construction throughout the city's downtown in the wake of the 1871 fire.

-The technical limits of weight-bearing masonry had imposed formal as well as structural constraints; suddenly, those constraints were gone.
-None of the historical precedents needed to be applied and this new freedom resulted in a technical and stylistic crisis of sorts.
-Sullivan addressed it by embracing the changes that came with the steel frame, creating a grammar of form for the high rise (base, shaft, and cornice), simplifying the appearance of the building by breaking away from historical styles, using his own intricate floral designs, in vertical bands, to draw the eye upward and to emphasize the vertical form of the building, and relating the shape of the building to its specific purpose.
-All this was revolutionary, appealingly honest, and commercially successful.
+The technical limits of weight-bearing masonry had formal and structural constraints which were remedied by Sullivan.
+None of the historical precedents were necessarily followed, causing a sort of literary, and technical crisis.
+Sullivan addressed the crisis by embracing the changes that came with the steel frame, creating a grammar of form for the high rise (base, shaft, and cornice), simplifying the appearance of the building by breaking away from historical styles, using his own intricate floral designs, in vertical bands, to draw the eye upward and to emphasize the vertical form of the building, and relating the shape of the building to its specific purpose.
+Such innovations were unique, and commercially successful.